 How to make chicken with white wine sauce:

-- Add your water, remaining butter, and lemon juice to the skillet.
+4. Add your water, remaining butter, and lemon juice to the skillet.
 Bring to a boil, stirring constantly.
-Add the chicken back to the sauce and simmer for another 2 minutes, or until cooked through.
+Add the chicken back to the sauce and simmer for another 2 minutes, or until cooked all the way through.

 Tips for chicken dinner success: